Rana77Rahul/Bivariate-and-Multivariate-Analysis/README.md

-# Bivariate-and-Multivariate-Analysis
+# Bivariate_and_Multivariate_Analysis
-This repository provides a comprehensive set of tools and techniques for exploring the relationships between variables in datasets through bivariate and multivariate analysis.
-Understanding the interdependencies among variables is crucial for gaining insights into complex datasets and making informed decisions.
+Bivariate analysis involves the study of the relationship between two variables, while multivariate analysis explores relationships among three or more variables simultaneously.